What’s Your Mindset Type? And How You Can Fix It If You Have A Fixed Mindset

 3. Practice a growth mindset in your everyday life.

 One of the best ways to develop a growth mindset is to start acting like you have one.
-This might mean setting new goals, seeking out feedback and criticism, and pushing yourself outside of your comfort zone in order to grow and learn.
+This might mean setting new goals, seeking feedback and criticism, and pushing yourself outside your comfort zone to grow and learn.

 4. Surround yourself with other people who have a growth mindset.

-Another key way to shift your own mindset is by being around others who think the same way.
-You can find these people by joining or starting a growth-mindset support group, reading books or articles that focus on growth mindset principles, or simply surrounding yourself with positive role models who believe in personal development and self-improvement.
-With practice and perseverance, you can shift your mindset and start to achieve incredible things!
+Another key way to shift your mindset is to be around others who think the same way.
+You can find these people by joining or starting a growth-mindset support group, reading books or articles focused on growth-mindset principles, or simply by surrounding yourself with positive role models who believe in personal development and self-improvement.
+With practice and perseverance, you can shift your mindset and start achieving incredible things!

 Whether you're struggling with a fixed or growth mindset in one area of your life, or you simply want to improve on all aspects of your life, the key is to remain curious, open-minded, and dedicated.
 With time, effort, and persistence, you can change your mindset and start to achieve amazing things!